datatrustengineering/DataTrustEngineering/community/CONTRIBUTING.md

 ## Pull Request Process

-We review PRs to ensure alignment with DTE’s principles (trust, certification, AI-readiness).
+We review PRs to ensure alignment with DTE's principles and community standards.
 Follow these steps:

 1. **Create a PR**:
-   - Use a descriptive title (e.g., “Add lineage tracker script using Apache Atlas”).
+   - Use a descriptive title (e.g., "Add lineage tracking pattern with OpenLineage").
-   - Link to the related GitHub Issue (e.g., “Closes #123”).
+   - Link to the related GitHub Issue (e.g., "Closes #123").
-   - Explain your changes and how they advance DTE’s mission.
+   - Explain your changes and how they benefit the community.

 2. **Review Process**:
    - Maintainers will review within 5-7 days, checking for:
      - Alignment with the [DTE Manifesto](/Manifesto.md).
-     - Code/documentation quality (e.g., markdown linting, functional scripts).
+     - Code/documentation quality (e.g., markdown linting, functional examples).
-     - Relevance to DTE’s goals (e.g., supports certification, cloud-native architectures).
+     - Relevance to DTE's goals (e.g., practical implementation patterns).
-   - Expect feedback (e.g., “Can you add an example for SMBs?”).
+   - Expect constructive feedback (e.g., "Can you add an example for cloud deployments?").
 Revise as needed.

 3. **Automated Checks**:
    - PRs undergo markdown linting (via GitHub Actions) for documentation consistency.
-   - Code-based artifacts (e.g., Python scripts) should include basic tests or validation steps.
+   - Code-based artifacts should include basic validation or example usage.

 4. **Approval and Merge**:
    - Approved PRs are merged into the main branch.
-   - If a PR doesn’t fit, we’ll provide feedback and close it politely (e.g., “This is great, but it’s outside DTE’s scope of technical trust”).
+   - If a PR doesn't align with our focus, we'll provide feedback and suggest alternative approaches.

 ## Community Guidelines

-- **Stay On-Topic**: Contributions should support DTE’s focus on certifying data systems for trust, AI-readiness, and cloud scalability.
-Off-topic ideas (e.g., unrelated tech policies) may be redirected.
+- **Stay On-Topic**: Contributions should support DTE's focus on practical data trust engineering.
+Off-topic ideas may be redirected to more appropriate forums.
-- **Be Collaborative**: Engage in GitHub Discussions or Slack (#contributions) before submitting large PRs to align with community goals.
+- **Be Collaborative**: Engage in GitHub Discussions or community channels before submitting large changes to align with shared goals.
-- **Respect Feedback**: Maintainers may request changes to ensure quality.
-Respond constructively to keep the #DTERevolution moving forward.
+- **Respect Feedback**: Maintainers may request changes to ensure quality and consistency.
+Respond constructively to help improve the contribution.
 - **Avoid Chaos**: Follow the [CODE_OF_CONDUCT.md](/community/CODE_OF_CONDUCT.md).
-Disruptive behavior (e.g., spamming issues) may lead to warnings or blocks.
+Disruptive behavior may lead to warnings or temporary blocks.

 ## Recognition

-Your contributions shape DTE!
+Your contributions strengthen the DTE community!
 We recognize contributors by:
 - Listing you in `CONTRIBUTORS.md` with your permission.
-- Highlighting impactful PRs in Slack (#contributions) and X (#DTERevolution).
+- Highlighting valuable contributions in community channels.
-- Offering roles like “DTE Community Guide” for active contributors, boosting your portfolio.
+- Offering opportunities for deeper involvement based on sustained contributions.

 ## Questions or Ideas?

 - **GitHub Issues**: Open an issue for questions, ideas, or feedback.
+- **Community Discussion**: Join our Slack channels for real-time conversations.
+- **Documentation**: Check our patterns and guides for implementation examples.

+---

+**Thank you for contributing to DTE!** Your efforts help build a stronger, more collaborative data trust engineering community.

+#DTERevolution